Available on all Cloud plans.

 Quick view

 The Quick View feature streamlines your workflow by providing instant access to record details without disrupting your current view.
+You can access the Quick View side pane in two convenient ways:- Mouse interaction: Simply click on any table row to reveal the side pane.

 - Keyboard shortcut: Hover your cursor over a row and press the